opattison/olivermakes/_posts/2014-10-01-casey-trees-docs.md

     aspect: '2:3'
   - src: 2015-02-18-casey-trees-docs-code.png
     alt: 'An HTML code sample that documents the design of a component, with class parameters.'
+    caption: 'I used the [Solarized color scheme](http://ethanschoonover.com/solarized) for code highlighting.'
     date: 2015-02-18
     aspect: '3:2'